montagestudio/docs.montagestudio.com/montagejs/serialization-declaration.md

 In addition to these standard data types, MontageJS supports a few special types to enable serialization of more complex objects.
 These types include references to other objects in the same serialization, DOM references, functions, and regular expressions.

+Serialization currently does not support JavaScript-style comments.
+You can add a `"comment": "this is a comment"` key/value pair if desired.

 ## Declaration Example

 The following simple (yet complete) MontageJS application is defined in a single HTML document.
 This example gives you an idea of what serialization in MontageJS is about and why it's useful.

 ```html